bwanave/shopping-cart/README.md

 #

-### Step 2: Add additional products of the same type to the shopping cart.
+### Feature 2: Add additional products of the same type to the shopping cart.

 ##### Given: